Policies and Procedures and Expectations

 Course Duplications

-Beginning Fall 2018, students may duplicate only two graduate courses in which they received a grade of C or lower for grade replacement.
+Students may duplicate only two graduate courses in which they received a grade of C or lower for grade replacement.
 A single course may only be repeated once for grade replacement.
 If a student earns a master's degree and then pursues a doctoral degree, the two-course limit is per degree level.
-Courses duplicated prior to Fall 2018 are not considered in the two-course limit.
 Post baccalaureate and non-degree courses duplicated apply to the master's limit.

 The responsibility for initiating the official recording of a grade duplication lies entirely with the student.
 However, the Registrar's Office may post duplications at the request of the student's advisor or to update academic status.
 In the absence of such a request, all grades received for a course will be included in the student's cumulative hours attempted and grade points earned.
 Once a duplication request is submitted, only the last grade received is included in the student's cumulative hours attempted and grade points earned.